edmundhung/conform/docs/intent-button.md

 ### Modifying a list

-Conform provides built-in [list](/packages/conform-react/README.md#list) command button builder for you to modify a list of fields.
+Conform provides built-in [list](/packages/conform-react/README.md#list) intent button builder for you to modify a list of fields.

 ```tsx
 import { useForm, useFieldList, conform, list } from '@conform-to/react';